 - pressure you, or try to scare you into paying by threatening to report you to law enforcement or have you arrested

-Did someone contact you about a debt that you don’t recognize?
+Did someone contact you about a debt you don’t recognize?
 The best way to confirm it’s yours is to get “validation information.”
-By law, debt collectors have to give you information — either over the phone or in writing — that includes
+By law, debt collectors have to tell you the following in writing or over the phone

-- Dispute the debt.
-If you think you don’t owe some — or all — of the debt, dispute it with the collector by mail or online.
-Even if you got validation information.
+- Think you don’t owe some — or all — of the debt?
+Dispute it with the collector by mail or online.

 Learn more about dealing with debt collection at ftc.gov/debt.